Campus Recreation

 Difficulty rating: 2

-• Notes: Best to be hiked during the winter and early spring months of the year.
-A lot of shade and rest spots make this a great relaxing trail for hikers of all levels.
-Trail running is also popular here and is great to look at the wildflowers like so many other hikes in the area.
-Dogs are welcomed on trail but must be on leash.
+Best hiked during the winter and early spring months of the year, this trail offers a lot of shade and rest spots which makes it ideal for for hikers of all levels.
+Trail running is also popular here and the wildflowers are abundant like so many other hikes in the area.
+Dogs are welcomed on the trail but must be on leash.

 Pipeline Canyon Trail